Humboldt-WI/dissertations/credit_risk/Deep_learning_survival/README.md

 # Deep Learning for Survival Analysis in Credit Risk Modelling: A Benchmark Study
-> This repository contains the python implementation for the expirment part in the master thesis, and also the datasets the has been used, for replication purposes.
+> This repository contains the python implementation for the expirment part in the master thesis, and also the datasets the have been used, for replication purposes.

 ## Table of contents
 * [Abstract](#abstract)